$4.5 million in rental assistance now available for residents of St. Lucie County

-Whether you live in the City of Port St. Lucie or the City of Fort Pierce or unincorporated St. Lucie County will determine how to apply.
+Whether you live in Port St. Lucie or Fort Pierce or unincorporated St. Lucie County will determine how to apply.

 To qualify residents must not earn more than 80% of the area median income for the number of people in the household.